noahehall/theBookOfNoah/linux/docker/docker_new.md

     - arent accessible from the host network by default
       - by default provides no route from the hosts eternal interface to the container interface
     - containers are protected by the hosts firewall system
+    - all local bridged containers are on the same bridge network and can communicate with each other by default
+      - i.e. each container has a virtual inteface, and that interface is connectedd to the same docker bridge virtual interface (docker0)
     - use cases
       - containers with processes requiring network access -